Iron Ore-Shanghai rebar nears two-month high, inventory slips

 SINGAPORE, March 26 China's benchmark steel futures partially rebounded to approach a two-month high on Monday, after a drop in the country's imported iron ore inventory spurred buying from speculators.

-The most-traded October rebar contract on the Shanghai Futures Exchange ended at 4,354 yuan ($689) a tonne, compared with Friday's close of 4,347 yuan.
-The contract hit a high of 4,367 yuan on March 22 -- its strongest since mid-January.
+The most-traded October rebar contract on the Shanghai Futures Exchange stood at 4,357 yuan ($691) a tonne, compared with Friday's close of 4,347 yuan.
+The contract hit a high of 4,367 yuan on March 22 -- its strongest since mid-Jan.

 "Market conditions are improving generally.
 We're seeing continuous drawdown of inventory," said Graeme Train, an analyst with Macquarie in Shanghai.